the-sett/elm-auth/README.md

 # elm-auth

+To learn how to use this the best place is to look at the demo code.
+The demo authenticates against Amazon Cognito.

+[the-sett/elm-auth-demo](https://github.com/the-sett/elm-auth-demo) - Demo authenticating against AWS Cognito.

+# A simplified API for authentication.

 This is an API specification for authentication of Elm apps.

 The idea here is to capture the interaction with a typical authentication API as